ramen0x3f/AggressorScripts/README.md

 NOTE: Your beacon will only be interrupted if logonpasswords is run.
 There's no callback, so I can't smother the output. :-/

+NOTE AGAIN: In the Watchlist and Script Console you'll see "Running on PIDs: x".
+X is the PID of the beacon process on the remote system (what you see on the right side of your beacon list).
+In the background, it's actually using the beacon IDs assigned by Cobalt.
+I just print the PID to make it easier for you to glance at beacons and know where Credpocalypse is running.

 Usage:
 1. Aliases
 ```